-January 1, 2011 January 2, 2010
+(in millions of U.S. dollars) December 31, 2011 January 1, 2011

-(in millions of U.S. dollars) Gross Carrying Amount Accumulated Impairment Losses Net Carrying Amount Gross Carrying Amount Accumulated Impairment Losses Net Carrying Amount

 North America

-Balance at beginning of year \$ 30.7 \$ 4.6 \$ 26.1 \$ 26.5 \$ 4.0 \$ 22.5
+Balance at beginning of year \$ 125.7 \$ 26.1

-Goodwill acquired during the year 98.2 98.2
+Goodwill acquired during the year 98.2

-Foreign exchange 1.7 0.3 1.4 4.2 0.6 3.6
+Foreign exchange (0.6) 1.4

-Balance at end of year \$ 130.6 \$ 4.9 \$ 125.7 \$ 30.7 \$ 4.6 \$ 26.1
+Balance at end of year \$ 125.1 \$ 125.7

 RCI

-Balance at beginning of year \$ 4.5 \$ - \$ 4.5 \$ 4.5 \$ - \$ 4.5
+Balance at beginning of year \$ 4.5 \$ 4.5

 Goodwill acquired during the year

 Foreign exchange

-Balance at end of year \$ 4.5 \$ - \$ 4.5 \$ 4.5 \$ - \$ 4.5
+Balance at end of year \$ 4.5 \$ 4.5

 Total

-Balance at beginning of year \$ 35.2 \$ 4.6 \$ 30.6 \$ 31.0 \$ 4.0 \$ 27.0
+Balance at beginning of year \$ 130.2 \$ 30.6

-Goodwill acquired during the year 98.2 98.2
+Goodwill acquired during the year 98.2

-Foreign exchange 1.7 0.3 1.4 4.2 0.6 3.6
+Foreign exchange (0.6) 1.4

-Balance at end of year \$ 135.1 \$ 4.9 \$ 130.2 \$ 35.2 \$ 4.6 \$ 30.6
+Balance at end of year \$ 129.6 \$ 130.2

 Goodwill represents the excess purchase price of acquired businesses over the fair value of the net assets acquired.
 Goodwill is not amortized, but instead is tested at least annually for impairment in the fourth quarter or more frequently if we determine a triggering event has occurred during the year.
 Any impairment loss is recognized in our results of operations.
 We evaluate goodwill for impairment on a reporting unit basis.
 Reporting units are operations for which discrete financial information is available, and are at or one level below our operating segments.
+For the purpose of testing goodwill for impairment, our reporting units are U.S., Canada and RCI.
 The evaluation of goodwill for each reporting unit is based upon the following approach.
 We compare the fair value of a reporting unit to its carrying amount.
 Where the carrying amount is greater than the fair value, the implied fair value of the reporting unit goodwill is determined by allocating the fair value of the reporting unit to all the assets and liabilities of the reporting unit with any of the remainder being allocated to goodwill.
 The implied fair value of the reporting unit goodwill is then compared to the carrying amount of that goodwill to determine the impairment loss.
 Any impairment in value is recognized in the Consolidated Statements of Operations.
-The goodwill on our balance sheet at January 1, 2011 represents amounts for the U.S. and Canada reporting units and the RCI operating segment.
+The goodwill on our balance sheet at December 31, 2011 represents amounts for the North America reporting segment (which includes our U.S. and Canada reporting units) and RCI reporting unit.

 We measure the fair value of reporting units using a mix of the income approach (which is based on the discounted cash flow of the reporting unit) and the public company approach.
-We use a combination of the two approaches which provides a more accurate valuation because it incorporates the actual cash generation of the company in addition to how a third party market participant would value the reporting unit.
+We believe using a combination of the two approaches provides a more accurate valuation because it incorporates the actual cash generation of the Company in addition to how a third party market participant would value the reporting unit.
 Because the business is assumed to continue in perpetuity, the discounted future cash flow includes a terminal value.
-We used a weighted average terminal growth rate of 2% for our Canada reporting unit in 2010 and 2009, respectively, and 2% and 0% for our RCI reporting unit in 2010 and 2009, respectively.
+We used a weighted average terminal growth rate of 1% for our U.S. reporting unit in 2011 and 2% for our Canada and RCI reporting units in 2011 and 2010.
 The long-term growth assumptions incorporated into the discounted cash flow calculation reflect our long-term view of the market (including a decline in CSD demand), projected changes in the sale of our products, pricing of such products and operating profit margins.
-The estimated revenue changes in this analysis for the Canada reporting unit and RCI reporting unit range between -7.9% and 7.2% for 2010 and between -0.3% and 10.8% for 2009.
+The estimated revenue changes in this analysis for the U.S. reporting unit ranged between 2.2% and 3.4% for 2011.
+The estimated revenue changes in this analysis for the RCI reporting unit ranged between 4.5% and 10.6% for 2011 and between -9.0% and 10.1% for 2010.